mine2chow/JSON-Helper/README.md

 - You can customize the JSON object name by changing property "`jsonHelper.object.name`", default value: "`jsonObj`"
 - In order to copy path to clipboard, you need to run "`sudo apt install xsel`" to install `xsel` in Linux

-> Note: Only works for pure ".json" files.
+> Note: Only works for pure JSON files.

 ## Preview